diceid/sample-issuer-app/README.md

 2. Holder should scan the QR code to establish connection with the Issuer
 3. Create schema.
 For schema creation A: https://futureapi.wiprobc.com/swagger-ui.html#/schema-controller, POST /api/schema/createSchema.
 By default schema is created with the following attributes:
     - Name,
-    - Email,
+    - Age,
     - PAN
     - Postal Address

- This will create schema as well as credential definition.
+These attributes were selected as one can use these attribytes for KYC (Know Your Customer) usecases.
+This API will create schema as well as credential definition.
 One can modify sample_issuer.py to customize this schema as per the requirements.

 4. Issue Credential: This happens in 3 steps
    - Issuers sends credential offer to Holder.
-The REST API used for credential offer is: https://futurebank.wiprobc.com/swagger-ui.html#/credentials-controller/, POST
+The REST API used for credential offer is: https://futureapi.wiprobc.com/swagger-ui.html#/credentials-controller/, POST
 /api/credentialoffer.
 In the sample issuer application, the schema attribute values are taken as input.
 It also takes connection id as input which can be obtained from invitation URL.
    - Once Holder receives the offer, holder accepts and sends credential request
-   - After receiving credential request from holder, DICE Issuer paltform will automatically issue credential with API: https://futurebank.wiprobc.com/swagger-ui.html#/credentials-controller/, POST /api/issue-credential/records/{credential_exchange_id}/issue.
+   - After receiving credential request from holder, DICE Issuer paltform will automatically issue credential with API: https://futureapi.wiprobc.com/swagger-ui.html#/credentials-controller/, POST /api/issue-credential/records/{credential_exchange_id}/issue.
 Credential exchange id is obtained from Credential-offer API output

  ## Flow Diagram